jenkinsci/p4-plugin/docs/UNICODE.md

                                     Set to 1 to write utf8 files with a BOM Set to 2 to write utf8 BOM only on Windows

-For Jenkins to make use of the configurable you need to set the JVM property on the Jenkins Master or Build Slave.
+For Jenkins to make use of the configurable you need to set the JVM property on the Jenkins Controller or Build Agent.
 For example:

       -Dcom.perforce.p4java.filesys.utf8bom=0

-For most use-cases you will need set the JVM option for the slave build node:
+For most use-cases you will need set the JVM option for the agent build node:

  - Jenkins > Manage Jenkins > Manage Nodes > New Node or select Node and Configure